jstoebel/jstoebel_blog/source/_posts/2017-02-19-setting-up-a-wordpressrails-vps-with-ansible.md

 {% endhighlight %}

 And that's it!
-So much easier than having to change my development enviornment!
+So much easier than having to change my development environment!